Codecademy/docs/content/python/concepts/built-in-functions/terms/frozenset/frozenset.md

 ---
 Title: 'frozenset()'
-Description: 'Returns a new set or frozenset using an optional iterable object such as a string or list.'
+Description: 'Returns a new frozenset using an optional iterable object such as a string or list.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'